-Flat-pack playhouses, card-table covers, and good old-fashioned couch pillows: There’s certainly no shortage of rad play forts out there for kids today.
+Flat-pack playhouses, card-table forts, and good old-fashioned pillows forts: There’s certainly no shortage of rad play forts out there for kids today.
 But what about a cool kids castle that actually stays cool inside?
 That’s the idea behind Air Fort, a kid’s circus tent that inflates using a box fan.

 There’s no door or floor on the polyester Air Fort ⏤ everyone just climbs in and out underneath ⏤ but there is a viewing window to make sure no parents sneak up undetected (or no kids up when you want some quality time with your spouse).
 The Air Fort reportedly holds up to five kids ages 3-to-15 and is 6.5-feet wide ⏤ so there’s plenty of room in there for adults too.
 It comes with an easy-to-store drawstring pouch in two very not-gender-neutral colors, digital camo and pink.